P. vivax relapses

 - Short-latency relapses with repeated gametocyte generation increase the probability of human-to-mosquito transmission.1

-- In contrast to the long-latency relapses for P. vivax, relapses with short-latency infections (Chesson strain) occurr earlier and at higher rates, with relapse rates as high as 90% within 6 weeks of the treated primary infection.1
+- In contrast to the long-latency relapses for P. vivax malaria, relapses with short-latency infections (Chesson strain) occurr earlier and at higher rates, with relapse rates as high as 90% within 6 weeks of the treated primary infection.1

 What triggers relapse?